Accursed Mountains: Glaciation

 There are at least five active glaciers that probably formed during the late Holocene period, and some inactive glaciers between 1,980 and 2,420 meters high.
 The trough valleys of Ropojani, Grbaja and Valbona were carved by kilometres of glaciers during the last ice age.
 Detailed geomorphological mapping was used to reconstruct the positions of former glaciers.
 The longest glacier of Ropojana had a length of 12.5 km and a surface area of 20 km2; others include Valbona glacier at 9.5 km and 10.5 km2, Grbaja Glacier at 5 km and 6.7 km2 and Bogićevića Glacier at 6 km and6.9 km2.
 In addition, there are about 20 small lakes of glacial origin as described above, including the Buni Jezercë group of lakes on the northern side of the Jezerca Peak, the Ridsko Lake, the Bukumirsko Lake and the Rikavačko Lake.

 A recent report from geographers at the University of Manchester details the discovery of four previously unknown glaciers in the Albanian part of the mountain range at 1980–2100 m high, found in the area close to Maja e Jezerces.
 The glaciers, the largest of which is currently the size of six football pitches, vary in size every year according to the amount of winter snowfall and temperatures during the following summer.
 Their average total surface area is 5 ha.
 Glacier-climate modeling suggests that these glaciers require annual accumulation of between 4137 and 5531 mm (rainfall equivalent) to balance melting, which would correspond to between 49.7 and 66.4 m of snow.
 A significant proportion of this accumulation is likely to be sourced from windblown snow and, in particular, avalanching snow.
 It is estimated that the total accumulation needed to balance melting is potentially up to twice the amount accumulated from direct precipitation.
-The presence of these glaciers, the southernmost in Europe, at altitudes well below the regional snow line highlights the importance of local controls on glacier development.
+The presence of these glaciers, amongst the southernmost in Europe, at altitudes well below the regional snow line highlights the importance of local controls on glacier development.
 The geographers think at least eight glaciers were present in neighbouring mountains during the 19th century, correlating with the culmination of the Little Ice Age in the European Alps.